greenerycomplexity/MorningDew/README.md

 # MorningDew
 ### Apple Swift Student Challenge 2024 Submission
-**Current status:** Submitted :inbox_tray:
+**Current status:**
+Accepted :tada:

+## What is it?
-MorningDew is a morning routine task timer for people with ADHD.
+**MorningDew is a morning routine task timer for people with ADHD.**

+With ADHD, it's easy to get distracted, especially in the morning.
+A 15-min routine can turn into an hour :flushed:

 Using multiple engaging techniques to minimise distractions, MorningDew aims to get you up and ready in as little time as possible.

 **Technologies used:** SwiftUI, SwiftData, Combine, Observation, AVFoundation & TipKit.